[Investigation] Is Luxembourg the weak link in EU and Nato security?

 Recalling the Cold War-era De Muyser case, Shea, the retired Nato official, said: "This was long ago and I can't say if it points to endemic problems in Luxembourg intelligence services".

-But for some of the Grand Duchy's larger Western friends, the Solomasov case also showed that Luxembourg still isn't taking the Russian threat seriously.
+But for some of the Grand Duchy's larger Western friends, the Solomasov case showed that Luxembourg still wasn't taking the Russian threat seriously.

 "He [Solomasov] was a cipher clerk, which is kind of funny, because it means the SRE didn't want to exclude any active Russian field officers.
-It means that the SRE's counterintelligence unit is doing little to fight Russian spy activity," one of the Western intelligence contacts said.
+It means that the SRE's counter-intelligence unit is doing little to fight Russian spy activity," one of the Western intelligence contacts said.